MalikElate/file-converter-ai/README.md

     clean up pricing page []
         add credits [] .
-    add arrow to footer "email me when stuff breaks" please i'm lonely []
+    add arrow to footer "email me when stuff breaks" please i'm lonely [] edit image does not check to see if there are any availble images to download []

     upload files to uploadThing [x]
     add a download file button [x]